MicrosoftDocs/customer-insights/topics/developers/customer-care/signal-volume.md

 ---

 # Signal Throttling Volume
-Product Insights is a highly scalable aplication, capable of supporting millions of signals per second.
+Product Insights is a highly scalable application, capable of supporting millions of signals per second.
 During public preview, however, a project has a limit of 10 signals per second.

 [Here](xref:developers/tutorials/product-preview-limitations) is the document detailing service specifications for Product Insights public preview.